nmattei/cmps3160/syllabus.md

 ### Mini-Projects (15 hours each)
 There will be between 2-3 "mini-projects" assigned over the course of the semester (plus one simple setup assignment that will walk you through using git, Docker, and Jupyter).
 The projects will be posted on the [Assignments Page](./assignments.md) and will be assigned in [Tulane Canvas](https://tulane.instructure.com/).
 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted.** \~50 points for the first project, \~100 for all others).

-**Note:** For the Fall 2020 semester Project 1 and 2 may be completed as a group.
+**Note:** Project 1 and 2 may be completed as a group.
 We will post more details when they are assigned.
 Collaboration plans will be required.

 ### Labs (2 hours each)
-We will run Labs in class a couple of times throughout the semester and give you an opportunity to work through problems hands on with me and the TAs.
+We will run Labs in class a couple of times throughout the semester and give you an opportunity to work through problems hands on with the professor and the TAs.
 On these days it will be important to bring a laptop to class to participate in the work.
 Labs will be worth \~15 points each and graded based on completion / effort.

 ### Midterm and Final Exam
 This will be a written, close book, in class (online) exam.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
 You will be required to turn in this cheat sheet **before** the actual exam and it will be graded for completeness.
 The final is cumulative.
 This semester both exams will take place online, however you must be in the Zoom call to turn in and receive credit for taking the exam unless prior arrangements have been made. **You must earn at least a 60% average between the two exams to pass the course.**

-To take the tests you need to get ready and get a Scan to PDF app ([see useful links here](https://fossbytes.com/best-android-scanner-apps/)).
+**TBD on this part -- if we are in person then the tests will be in person** To take the tests you need to get ready and get a Scan to PDF app ([see useful links here](https://fossbytes.com/best-android-scanner-apps/)).
 Scanning is built into many phones now so please get ready, we will have a participation assignment that has you do this before the tests.  **We will not accept pictures, you must upload PDFs to Canvas.
 It is also your responsibility to check your PDFs when they are submitted -- if we can't read them we can't grade them.
 If you cannot do this please contact me ASAP.**

 ### Final Project